Building Multiple Access Channels with a Single Particle: Connections with Multi-Level Coherence

 with: From Theorem \ref{thm:pure-N}, we have that

 \end{remark} An important consequence of this corollary is that a state must have $(K+1)$-level coherence whenever it can win with probability greater than $\frac{K}{K+1}$ the channel discrimination game given by the channel ensemble in Eq.~\eqref{eq:channel ensemble}.
 There is no information one needs to assume about the measurement device \textit{a priori} nor the channels themselves besides their inability to increase particle number.
-Hence we conclude that the channel discrimination task here, or the $(N,K)$-party generalized fingerprinting inequality Eq.~\eqref{eq:fpg}, is a semi-device-independent witness of multilevel coherence, and it is capable of measuring all pure multi-level coherent states.
+Hence we conclude that the channel discrimination task here, or the $(N,K)$-party generalized fingerprinting inequality Eq.~\eqref{eq:fpg}, is a semi-device-independent witness of multilevel coherence, and it is capable of measuring all pure multi-level coherent states. {The witness is device-independent on the decoder part, but still have some constrains on the encoder, i.e, local and NPE operation}